jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

-# Analysis of radical cure efficacy in BPD
+# Analysis of radical cure efficacy in BPD and VHX

+Almost all recurrences in BPD were typed.
+The majority (34 out of 40) of the recurrences in VHX were typed also.
-Almost all episodes in BPD were typed.
-Therefore we can estimate the true efficacy comparing with historical controls (VHX).
+Therefore we can estimate the true efficacy of high-dose primaquine by adjusting for the background reinfection rates in both studies.

 ```r